AdobeDocs/experience-manager-65.en/help/forms/using/transaction-report-overview-jee.md

 Before you get the transaction reports, you enable transaction reporting, To enable transaction reporting:

 1. Navigate to the `/adminui` on your Forms JEE Server, for example, `http://10.10.10.10:8080/adminui`.
 1. Login with the default administrator and password.
 1. Go to **Settings** > **Core System Settings** > **Configurations**.
 1. Click checkbox to "Enable transaction reporting" and save the settings.

     ![sample-transaction-report-jee](assets/enable-transaction-jee.png)

 1. Restart the server.
-1. Apart from the changes on server, on client side you would need to update the `adobe-livecycle-client.jar` in your project, if you are using the one.
+1. Apart from the changes on server, on client side you would need to update the `adobe-livecycle-client.jar` in your project, if you are using the same.

 > [!NOTE]
 > * By default the transaction recording is disabled.